jlggross/puf-api/README.md

 - This dependency runs commands on the files in the gits staged area
 - Files in the staged area are files added to be committed
+- We need to add another development dependency to use 'run-s':
+  - `yarn add --dev npm-run-all`

 ### Initialize Husky

 - Init Husky: `yarn husky install`
 - Husky adds git hooks
   - Add commands to run before or after git
+- Add git hook to check files in the staged area:
+  - `yarn husky add .husky/pre-commit "yarn lint-staged $1"`
-- Add git hook to run before a git commit command:
+- Add git hook to check commit message:
   - `yarn husky add .husky/commit-msg "yarn commitlint --edit $1"`